 I first worked with Hancock Associates in 2002 on a septic plan for my home renovation.
 When I went back to them in 2018, my project was much more urgent.
 I needed a team who I could trust to help save my home and the dunes surrounding it.
 Hancock Associates immediately took a leadership role, came up with a great plan, worked seamlessly with the state and local environmental organizations, my GC and the rest of the team.
 During the entire process, they were knowledgeable, thoughtful, efficient and dedicated.
 I could tell that they truly enjoy the work that they do.

-Coastal/Inland Environmental Permitting, MEPA Environmental Compliance Monitoring, Notice of Intent (NOI), Permitting Support, Rare and Endangered Species Assessments, Soil Erosion/Sediment Control Design, Wetland Resource Delineation and Mapping, Wetland Restoration, Replication and Enhancement, Wetland Surveys
+Coastal/Inland Environmental Permitting, MEPA Environmental Compliance Monitoring, Existing Conditions Survey, Notice of Intent (NOI), Permitting Support, Rare and Endangered Species Assessments, Soil Erosion/Sediment Control Design, Wetland Resource Delineation and Mapping, Wetland Restoration, Replication and Enhancement, Wetland Survey

 Hancock Associates’ partnership with the Danversport Yacht Club started in 2001 with assistance in the planning and implementation of a new marina travel lift which included a boat ramp and drainage.
 Over the years, our partnership has grown to include other facility enhancements such as a sales, maintenance and storage building, a swimming pool, solar panels and more.

-As-Built Surveys, Boundary Surveys, Commercial Site Design, Certificate of Compliance (COC), Chapter 91 Waterways License, Coastal/Inland Environmental Permitting, Construction Documentation Preparation, Construction Staking, Construction Observation, Corps of Engineers Section 404 Permits, Environmental Compliance Monitoring, Erosion Control Design, Existing Conditions Surveys, GPS Services, Hydrographic Surveys, Notice of Intent (NOI), NPDES Permits, Permitting Support, Seawall, Float and Pier Permitting Assistance, Soil Erosion/Sediment Control Design, Stormwater Management System Analysis and Design, Stormwater Pollution Prevention Plan (SWPPP), Water and Wastewater Design
+As-Built Surveys, Boundary Surveys, Commercial Site Design, Certificate of Compliance (COC), Chapter 91 Waterways License, Coastal/Inland Environmental Permitting, Construction Documentation Preparation, Construction Staking, Construction Observation, Corps of Engineers Section 404 Permits, Environmental Compliance Monitoring, Erosion Control Design, Existing Conditions Surveys, Float and Pier Permitting Assistance, GPS Services, Hydrographic Surveys, Notice of Intent (NOI), NPDES Permits, Permitting Support, Soil Erosion/Sediment Control Design, Stormwater Management System Analysis and Design, Stormwater Pollution Prevention Plan (SWPPP), Water and Wastewater Design

 My father, Joseph DeLorenzo, opened the Danversport Yacht Club and Marina in 1970.
 Our relationship with Hancock Associates goes back almost that far.
 Projects move along really well with Hancock.
 They’re familiar with our property and have experts on staff to handle the wide variety of work needed to be done over the years.
 DYC continues to rely on Hancock because of their professionalism, work ethic and responsiveness.